Apologies in advance for bandwagoning a news item and IATEFL 2017, I hope my attempt is worth a read.

 Claims that to learn a language one needs to know its culture are heavily imbibed with ideas of ownership.

 When Marek Kiczkowiak states 2 that “English is a global language.
 It’s the official language of over 50 countries.” he is trying to highlight the release of English ownership from its far British and near US history.
-Kayman points out that the first modern efforts of dis-embedding English from the old narrative can be seen in the simultaneous development of Communicative Language Teaching and the modern technologies of global communication such as the internet, email etc. That is, English was the preferred language for communication through its association with the evolving technologies while at the same time language pedagogy was promoting communicative functions rather than linguistics structure or cultural content.
+Kayman points out that the first modern efforts of dis-embedding English from the old narrative can be seen in the simultaneous development of Communicative Language Teaching and the modern technologies of global communication such as the internet, email etc. That is, English was the preferred language for communication through its association with the evolving technologies while at the same time language pedagogy was promoting communicative functions rather than linguistic structure or cultural content.
 So in this way culture as a communicative function became available to all.

 An audience member at the IATEFL ELT Journal debate on ELF hints 3 at this Kayman origin story (though her immediate point is about dilution of the term ELF):